 Although getting better, RC LiPo’s don’t last that long, perhaps only 300-400 charge cycles (much less if not cared for properly).
 That said, I have heard some people getting over 1000 cycles if all the rules are followed.

-Safety issues - because of the volatile electrolyte used in LiPo’s, they can catch fire or explode.
+Safety issues - because of the volatile electrolyte used in LiPo’s, they can burst and/or catch fire when mistreated.

 RC LiPo batteries require unique and proper care if they are going to last for any length of time more so than any other battery technology.
 Charging, discharging, and storage all affect the lifespan – get it wrong and a LiPo is garbage in as little as one mistake.